Corey Haim: Personal and career troubles

-Bankruptcy and further difficulties

-Haim nearly went broke after he pulled out of the film Paradise Bar in 1996.
-He was sued by Lloyd's of London for $375,000 for failing to disclose his drug addiction as a pre-existing medical condition on the insurance form.
-Haim filed for Chapter 11 bankruptcy protection in July 1997.
-According to the bankruptcy report, he owed $100,000 to the IRS, and had $100,000 in outstanding debts.
-His listed assets included $100 in cash, the red 1987 Alfa Romeo Spider featured in Corey Haim: Me, Myself, and I, $750 worth of clothing, a $31,000 pension fund, and royalty rights worth $7,500.
+After Haim pulled out of the film Paradise Bar, he was sued by Lloyd's of London for $375,000 for failing to disclose his drug addiction as a pre-existing medical condition on the insurance form.
+In July 1997, he filed for Chapter 11 bankruptcy protection.
 At this point, Haim's film roles evaporated.

 In 1999, Haim shot a troubled low-budget independent film called Universal Groove in Montreal, using then-emerging digital technology.
 He played a film director interacting with eight characters over the course of one night on the techno club scene.
 Haim's return to Canada was newsworthy, with the shoot garnering local press interest and reporters from People magazine visiting the set.
-However, the film experienced fatal post-production problems, and stolen footage was leaked on the Internet.
-Over eight years later, the filmmakers finally self-released a reconstructed version of the film online.
+The film experienced fatal post-production problems, and stolen footage was leaked on the Internet.
+Over eight years later, the filmmakers self-released a reconstructed version of the film online.

-Haim attempted to return to the industry in 2000 with the direct-to-video thriller Without Malice, with Jennifer Beals and Craig Sheffer.
+In 2000, Haim attempted to return to the industry with the direct-to-video thriller Without Malice, with Jennifer Beals and Craig Sheffer.
 He hoped that playing the role of an ex-addict who conceals a murder with his sister's fiancé would offer him a transition from teen fare.
 The film was made in Waskesiu, Saskatchewan, where crew members recalled Haim's propping up the town's only bar until the early hours.
 In 2001, Haim was the subject of an E!
 True Hollywood Story.
-Airing on October 17, it showed him living in a spartan apartment above a garage in Santa Monica with his mother.
+Airing on October 17, it showed him living in a sparse apartment above a garage in Santa Monica with his mother.
 Haim was disoriented and unintelligible for some of his interviews.
 He was seen compiling a promotional clip reel for casting agents, and a pawnbroker recalled his begging for $3 to buy a slice of pizza.
 Feldman spoke on the program about his attempts to help Haim kick the habit, and moved him into his house in October 2001.
-Aged 29, Haim spent four days at Michael Jackson's Neverland Ranch with Feldman.

 Able to poke fun at himself, Haim made a cameo appearance in David Spade's Dickie Roberts: Former Child Star, a film about a former child star, which included an array of actual former child stars, including Feldman.
 Haim also appeared in spoof horror movie The Back Lot Murders.
 In 2002, he guest-starred as himself in an episode of the Canadian television series Big Wolf on Campus.
 Haim was the subject of a 2004 song by the Irish band The Thrills called "Whatever Happened to Corey Haim?"